davwheat/GCSE-Revision-Website/src/articles/subjects/english/english-literature/macbeth/characters/banquo.md

 - Banquo suspects that Macbeth murdered Duncan - "I fear / Thou play'dst most foully".
 However he doesn't act on his suspicions as he remembers the predictions that he will be the "father / Of many kings".
 This shows that even the most honourable characters are influenced by ambition.
 - Macbeth sees Banquo as a threat - he says there is no one except Banquo "Whose being I do fear".
 When Banquo is assassinated he says "O, treachery!", showing that he didn't expect Macbeth to betray him.

----

-This content is derived from [Casey William](https://github.com/shnupta)'s GCSE Literature cheatsheets.